elec-e8408-mini-project-2025/project-documentation/README.md

 ## References

-This Software Requirement Specification shall be used in conjuction with the following publications:
+This Software Requirement Specification MUST be used in conjuction with the following publications:

 [1] IEEE 830:1998 IEEE Recommended Practice for Software Requirements Specifications.
 Available at: [https://ieeexplore.ieee.org/document/720574](https://ieeexplore.ieee.org/document/720574)